})

 What tools can be used to prioritise risks in construction?

-Tools like matrices can be employed to prioritise risks based on their likelihood and potential consequences, which is essential for effective risk management.
+Tools like risk matrices can be employed to prioritise risks based on their likelihood and potential consequences, which is essential for effective risk management.

 How does effective risk classification benefit construction managers?